 5. MTHFR Gene and ADHD Connection

-In a 2022 review, researchers found that genetic variants in the MTHFR gene can reduce the body’s ability to use folate and vitamin B12 effectively.
-This disruption leads to elevated homocysteine levels, which interfere with neurotransmitter production and emotional regulation.8, 9
+A 2022 review found that genetic variants in the MTHFR gene can reduce the body’s ability to use folate and vitamin B12 effectively.8, 9

 7. Blood Sugar & ADHD Link